 John’s older brother, also a noted physician, anatomist, and collector bequeathed his belongings to the University of Glasgow, Scotland, forming the basis for the Hunterian Museum, Glasgow.

-Update: As of May 20, 2017, the Hunterian Museum is closed to the public until autumn 2020 as the RCS redevelops and modernizes its facility.
+Update: According to its website, the Hunterian Museum is closed to the public until 2021.

 Know Before You Go